isomerpages/cris-scri-symposium/index.md

   - infopic:
       title: Launch of CTSG
       id: infopic
-      description: "The Symposium will also feature the launch of Clinical Trial Singapore (CTSG), a national online portal for clinical trials. "
+      description: The Symposium will also feature the launch of Clinical Trial Singapore (CTSG), a national online portal for clinical trials, ongoing trials and medical experts.
       image: /images/SCRI_Web_Theme_pic_02.jpg
       alt: Image alt text
 ---